CODE OF CONDUCT

 - All students to work with an excellent attitude to learning (ATL) in all areas at all times.

-- Have a school bag, planner and stationery for the
+- Have a school bag, planner and equipment for the day.

-- Make sure NO make-up or nail varnish is worn in KS3 and
+- Make sure NO make-up, nail varnish or false nails are worn in KS3 and KS4.

-- Follow the rules regarding jewellery by only wearing a watch and 1 pair of gold or silver coloured plain studs if desired.
+- Follow the rules regarding jewellery by only wearing a watch and 1 pair of plain studs if desired.

-- Use mobile phones and personal electrical devices responsibly and make sure they are switched off and stored safely at all other times.
+- Use mobile phones and personal electrical devices at social times in social areas and make sure they are switched off and stored safely at all other times.

 At Wales we are also proud of our exceptionally high standards of behaviour of all students and at all times.
 The Code of Conduct covers all students on roll at Wales High School and extends beyond the school day and school premises to cover when students are: